joewing/q2/README.md

   lda   @=sp
   sta   =x0
   lda   =sp
-  add   #1
+  add   =one
   sta   =sp
   jmp   @=ra
 ```

 ### Zero-Page Layout

-The zero page is the first 64 words, which can be accessed directly by
+The zero page is the first 128 words, which can be accessed directly by
 any instruction from anywhere.
 Here is a possible layout: